 Quarantine Details: Quarantine for 14 days required for some countries.

 Detailed Travel Advisory

-3. Passengers must complete an “Entry Report” form at most 24 hours before departure at https://govforms.gov.il/mw/forms/[email protected]?displang=en .
+2. Passengers must complete an “Entry Report” form at most 24 hours before departure of the last direct flight to Israel at https://www.gov.il/en/service/request-entry-to-israel-covid19 .
 They will receive an electronic approval from the Ministry of Health.

-4. Passengers could be subject to Coronavirus (COVID-19) PCR test upon arrival.
+5. Passengers are subject to a COVID-19 PCR test upon arrival.

 Detailed Tourist Information

 From March 8:

 Non-Israeli citizens will still need approval to enter the country.

 Between March 8 and March 15, 1,000 Israelis will be able to enter the country each day.

 From March 15, 3,000 Israelis per day will be allowed to enter.

 Returning citizens will be required to provide a negative COVID-19 test taken no more than 72 hours before arrival.